Effects of wavelength on vortex structure and turbulence kinetic energy transfer of flow over undulated cylinders: Introduction

-Previous work has primarily focused on parametric investigations of geometry and demonstrated the impact on force reduction.
-While the correlation between lower TKE in the near wake and reduced forces on the body has been well established \citep{yoon_effect_2020,chu_three-dimensional_2021,lin_effects_2016,zhang_piv_2005}, the fundamental processes by which the various geometries lead to lower TKE are not well understood.
-This work investigates the flow physics to provide a link between geometric topography and force reduction.
-Detailed computational simulations are used to analyze the TKE transport within the wake of undulated cylinders with varying wavelength.
-The application of TKE analysis has been used successfully to provide a comparison between experimental results and turbulent theory \citep{townsend_momentum_1949}, explore improvements in turbulence modelling \citep{liu_measurement_2004,tian_new_2020}, and clarify underlying physics of complex flow structures \citep{schanderl_structure_2017}.
-By considering the terms in TKE transport, this research seeks to uncover the flow mechanisms that produce maximum force reduction and generate a nonlinear force dependence on undulation wavelength.
-A deeper understanding of the geometric effects on the flow will progress the development of whisker-inspired design in a variety of fluid flow applications.
+This paper varies undulation wavelength utilizing detailed computations and assesses the impact on the forces and wake structures through a TKE analysis.
+The application of TKE analysis has been used successfully to provide a comparison between experimental results and turbulent theory \cite{townsend_momentum_1949}, explore improvements in turbulence modelling \cite{liu_measurement_2004,tian_new_2020}, and clarify underlying physics of complex flow structures \cite{schanderl_structure_2017}.
+While the correlation between lower TKE in the near wake and reduced forces on the body has been well established for bluff body flows \cite{yoon_effect_2020,chu_three-dimensional_2021,lin_effects_2016,zhang_piv_2005}, the fundamental processes by which the various geometries lead to lower TKE (and hence force reduction) are not well understood.
+This work investigates the flow physics to provide a link between geometric topography, specifically undulation wavelength, and force reduction through detailed simulations of the undulated cylinder at various wavelengths.
+A deeper understanding of how geometric effects influence this complex flow will progress the development of whisker-inspired design for passive flow control and biomimetic sensing applications.

-Section 2 introduces the computational methods and the whisker-inspired model.
-The force results, instantaneous flow structures, and turbulence terms are compared and discussed in Section 3, and the summary and conclusions are presented in Section 4.
+Section \ref{sec:methods} introduces the computational methods and the whisker-inspired model.
+The force results, instantaneous flow structures, and turbulence terms are compared and discussed in Section \ref{sec:results}, and the summary and conclusions are presented in Section \ref{sec:conclusion}.